 Since the ether doesn’t exist, there’s no way for it to undergo a disturbance or perturbation.
 By “modality” Ken Wheeler means various forms of the same phenomenon, like ice, water and steam but again, something that doesn’t exist also can’t have modalities.

 There’s no question that the electricity we depend on comes from the negatively charged, elementary particles we call electrons.
 J.J.
 Thomson discovered electrons in the same year as Michelson and Morley’s experiment.
 He was studying cathode rays – the rays that drive old-school TV picture tubes, for example.

 Thompson Discovered Electrons Had Both Charge and Mass

 Thomson found that these rays weren’t waves, atoms, or molecules.
-Instead, they were unique particles, that he called electrons, with both a charge and a mass.
+Instead, they were unique particles, that scientists came to call electrons, with both a charge and a mass.
 This discovery won him the Nobel Prize.